 Consider these questions as you are reading your book.
 Having answers to them, with quotations from the book (cite the page number) as supporting evidence will be very helpful when it is time to discuss and assess your reading.

-In which situations does a character in the novel demonstrate fairness?
+In which situations does a character or person in the book demonstrate compassion?

-In what way does a character demonstrate fairness?
+In what way does a character or person demonstrate compassion?

-How would the story have changed if that character acted unfairly?
+How would the story have changed if that character or person acted without compassion?

 Why did they make that choice?

 How could a demonstration of compassion have changed the story or outcome?